 The seller gets cash at closing, whether you pay in cash or use a home loan.
 Therefore, some sellers may not be persuaded by the less-complicated cash offer unless you sweeten the deal.
 If the house is new or recently constructed, you might consider removing the home inspection contingency from the contract and conducting a home inspection for information purposes only.
 If the house you are buying in cash is vacant, consider proposing a close-in closing date -- 10 business days or less.
 This is possible in the absence of the home loan underwriting process, which takes time.

 With very good credit and high credit scores, you might be able to acquire a low-interest personal loan, transfer the funds into your bank account and purchase a house in cash.
-This strategy can be useful if you have investments and cash coming to you in the near future and you can the use that money to pay off the loan.
-Even when you pay cash for a home, expect to pay a few closing costs, including prorated property taxes, utilities and homeowner association fees.
+This strategy can be useful if you have investments and cash coming to you in the near future and you can use that money to pay off the loan.
+Even when you pay cash for a home, expect to pay a few closing costs, including prorated property taxes, utilities and homeowners association fees.
 You also should purchase owner's title insurance to protect you against any hidden title defects, such as liens against the builder or previous owners.